wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 ## Frequently Asked Questions

-Tanzu Observability by Wavefront supports most PromQL functions and operators out of the box.
-There are a small number of differences and best practices.
+Operations for Applications supports most PromQL functions and operators out of the box.
+There are a small number of differences.

 ### FAQ: Do You Have Best Practices?